 Now with MobiKin Assistant for Android, backing up your data has never been easier.
 You can ensure you never lose your contacts, text messages, apps, photos, music, videos and more.
 It safely exports them to your computer in their original format and retains the quality of your data.

 Getting started on keeping your data safe with MobiKin is fast and simple and once you've downloaded the software you can back up your data with just one click.
-Let MobiKin do the work and you'll enjoy the peace-of-mind of having your data secured.
+Let MobiKin do the work and enjoy the peace-of-mind of having your data secured.

 If you are a PC owner just follow this link to get started.